Effsy/dx-interacts/README.md

 #### Warning

 Right now anyone can claim tokens from the dxi contracts.
-Dev branch will soon have functionality covering this.
+Dev branch already has functionality that fixes this, and will be merged into master soon.